What is Capital Expenditure?

 - The amount of $ 165000 is revenue expenditure since the buses were taken on lease by the entity & not owned.
 This amount will be shown as “other expenses” in the statement of profit & loss.

-- As per generally accepted accounting standards, if any loan is taken specifically for the acquisition of a new asset, the borrowing cost incurred is required to be added to the cost of the asset.
-Hence, $ 16000 forms a part of capital expenditure for vehicles.
-Therefore, the total cost will appear as a part of the balance sheet of the entity.
+- According to generally accepted accounting standards, companies must add the borrowing cost incurred for acquiring a new asset to the cost of the asset.
+Hence, $ 16000 forms a part of the capital expenditure for vehicles.
+Therefore, the total cost will appear as part of the entity’s balance sheet.

 Conclusion